jingpeilu/robot_motion_reconstruction/README.md

 ## Usage

 ### Dependencies
-Recommend set up the environment using Anaconda ("environment.yml" provides an example enviornment).
+Recommend set up the environment using Anaconda

-- Python(3.6)
+- Python(3.8)
 - PyTorch(1.10.0)
 - Deeplabcut(2.0+)
+- Pyrep

+Require CoppeliaSim(4.1) for running the simulation reconstruction.

 ## Notes

-We are still preparing the code for Boston Dynamic Spot and will release the code soon!
+The code for Boston Dynamic Spot will be released soon!